R: Andy Robin

 Memories of Andy carrying a huge tractor tyre to the ring which he could toss with ease.
 Or maybe, in later years, memories of Hercules the bear, his sometime wrestling partner who even outshone Andy in the celebrity stakes and was named "Personality of the Year" by the Scottish Tourist Board.

-Born in 1935 Andrew Robins was the son of a miner.
+Born on 31st August, 1935, Andrew Robin was the son of a miner.
 He was brought up in Raploch, a rough and infamous district of Stirling, and also the home of Scottish footballers Billy Bremner and Duncan Ferguson.
 Humble beginnings, a hard life with an interest in animals and the outdoors.
 Working in the timber trade as soon as he left school at fifteen, for once the lumberjack tag was no promoter’s work of fiction.
 Sport was another interest.
 Boxing at first and then Highland Games wrestling, where he met and became good friends with Willie Bell.

 By 1961 Andy was earning a few pounds as a professional wrestler.
 In 1961 we find him working for promoter Max Crabtree wrestling Jim Bell, Don Mendoza and Bill Tunney.
 The following year he was working for George DeRelwyskow against a wide range of opponents from the technician Clay Thomson, experienced Les Kellett, unorthodox Masambula, rugged Danny Lynch and powerful heavyweight Albert Wall.
 At the same time Andy continued competing in the Highland Games as both a hammer thrower and wrestler.

 By October, 1965, Andy was back in Britain, now proclaimed as Commonwealth Mid Heavyweight Champion.
 It wasn’t just a belt that materialised on his return, it was also an air of invincibility.
-His signature Power-Lock move brought an end to most opponents and was one of those eagerly awaited must see moments of any Andy Robins match.
-Big Ian Miller has the Power Lock inflicted on him above.
+His signature Power-Lock move brought most opponents to a painful end and was one of those eagerly awaited must see moments of any Andy Robin match.

 Heritage member Robin Rules said: “When myself (as a 6-14 year old) and my family used to attend the wresting at St.Andrews Town Hall the place would erupt when Scotland The Brave was played and Andy Robin would enter the hall.
 I'm not talking a round of applause I'm talking feet stamping, cheering, clapping, it was deafening - it was brilliant!”